Bernheim syndrome: Etiology

-Bernheim Syndrome is believed to be the rightward shift of the ventricular septum compressing the right ventricle without causing pulmonary congestion.
-This was first described by Hippolyte Bernheim in which he presents 10 patients with signs and symptoms of right sided heart failure whose postmortem autospy revealed a ventricular septum that invaded the right ventricle space.
+Bernheim syndrome is believed to be the rightward shift of the ventricular septum compressing the right ventricle without causing pulmonary congestion.
+This was first described by Hippolyte Bernheim in which he presented 10 patients with signs and symptoms of right sided heart failure whose postmortem autospy reveals a ventricular septum that invaded the right ventricle space.
 This opposed the traditional view of right sided heart failure, right ventricular hypertrophy, where the right ventricle is enlarged.
-Bernheim describes right ventricles the size of a slit which was due to the bulging ventricular septum wall.
+Bernheim describes right ventricles the size of a slit,which was due to the bulging ventricular septum wall.

-Bernheim Syndrome is believed to occur in two periods: the anatomic and clinical periods.
-In the anatomic period, there are no clinical signs of the syndrome but the stenosis of the right ventricle makes it difficult to fill to normal capacity.
-This is offset by the dilation of the right atrium as it takes in the difference in volume.
+Bernheim syndrome is believed to occur in two stages: the anatomical and clinical stages.
+During the anatomical stage, there are no clinical signs of the syndrome, but the stenosis of the right ventricle makes it difficult to fill to its normal capacity.
+This is a offset by the dilation of the right atrium as it takes in different volume.
 In the clinical period, there are signs and symptoms present.
 In the clinical period, there are two stages.
-In the first stage, clinical signs of venous obstruction due to the right ventricular stenosis become apparent while pulmonary blood flow continues normally.
-In the second stage, symptoms of poor circulation become apparent such as systemic venous engorgement.
-It is at this point where the patient appears to be in heart failure.
+In the first stage of the clinical signs of venous obstruction due to the right ventricular stenosis become apparent while pulmonary blood flow continues normally.
+In the second stage of the symptoms of poor circulation becomes apparent such as systemic venous engorgement.
+It is at this point where the patient appears to have heart failure.

 Diagnosis

-Most cases of Bernheim Syndrome have been identified postmortem in necropsy.
+Most cases of Bernheim syndrome have been identified postmortem in necropsy.
 A cross-sectional view of the heart muscle will show a greatly reduced right ventricle size.
 In necropsy, it is typical for the heart and lungs to be weighed with a higher weight indicating a build up of blood in the lungs: pulmonary congestion.
 The weight of the lungs is therefore expected to be within normal limits to rule out pulmonary congestion (900-1,280g).
 The weight of the liver was also part of diagnosis with a significantly greater weight than what is in normal limits (1,440-1,680g) indicative of vein distention.

-In a clinical setting, Bernheim claims that the presence of isolated right ventricular failure clearly came first with the presence of left ventricular hypertrophy coming secondary indicates the presence of his syndrome.
-This is especially considered when the heart failure is not due to a weakness in the myocardium but instead stenosis of the myocardial wall.
-Fluoroscopy to view the blood flow in the heart has also been deemed a reliable tool.
+In a clinical setting, Bernheim claims that the presence of isolated right ventricular failure clearly came from the presence of left ventricular hypertrophy which came secondary resulting to the presence of Bernheims symptom.
+This is especially considered when the heart failure is not due to a weakness in the myocardium but in the stenosis of the myocardial wall.
+Fluoroscopy is used to view the blood flow in the heart has also been deemed as a reliable tool.
 It would be expected for the left ventricle and right atrium to be enlarged with the other two chambers appearing "normal".
-However, it was typical to only confirm the presence of Bernheim Syndrome in the setting of autopsy.
+However, it was typical example to only confirm the presence of Bernheim syndrome in the setting of autopsy.